syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Sizer.md

 ### Refreshing ColumnSizer at runtime

-You can refresh the column sizing for `SfDataGrid.Columns` by using [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~ColumnSizer.html) property.
+To refresh the column sizing for `SfDataGrid.Columns`, use the [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~ColumnSizer.html) property.

 Consider that `ColumnSizer.Auto` is applied to the SfDataGrid.
-If in case the underlying values are changed in run time, you can refresh the ColumnSizer as shown below.
+If the underlying values are changed in run time, refresh the column sizer as shown as follows:

 {% tabs %}
 {% highlight xaml %}